-South Valley Civic Theatre (initially called Gilroy Community Theatre) has been presenting live theater to patrons from Morgan Hill, Gilroy, and the surrounding areas for 45 years.
+South Valley Civic Theatre (SVCT) is entering its fifty-first year of presenting live theater to patrons from the South Bay and beyond.
 It is the resident theater company of the Morgan Hill Community Playhouse.
 Each annual season features five productions, typically including a large musical with an all-age cast, a smaller and/or perhaps more modern or less well-known musical, a teen musical, a children’s musical, and a non-musical comedy or drama.
-Our play selection committee strives each year to create a balance of classic and contemporary theater that showcases the talents of our community and beyond, and which captivates our audiences.
+Our play selection committee strives each year to create a balance of classic and contemporary theater that showcases the talents of our acting community and captivates our audiences.

-Gilroy Community Theatre (GCT) was established in 1969 by Gilroy residents Al and Frances (aka “Pinky”) Bloom and a small group of dedicated volunteers.
+SVCT’s roots date back to 1969, when Gilroy Community Theatre (GCT) was established in 1969 by Gilroy residents Al and Frances “Pinky” Bloom and a small group of dedicated volunteers.
 GCT’s first show was Come Blow Your Horn, in September, 1969.
 GCT became a nonprofit 501(c)3 organization in 1974.
-The “Theater Angels Art League” (precursor to today’s “Gilroy Arts Alliance”) initially served as the fund-raising/auxiliary end of the theater.
-They typically provided an opening night reception for each production.
+The “Theater Angels Art League”, a precursor to today’s “Gilroy Arts Alliance”, initially served as the fund-raising/auxiliary end of the theater and typically provided an opening night reception for each production.

-In 1983, George Costa joined GCT as Managing Director.
-Costa was producer and director with the San Jose Civic Light Opera (later renamed American Musical Theatre of San Jose) from 1963 until 1981 and was responsible for tremendous growth in SJCLOs growth and status.
-His skills and experience were important factors in GCT’s continued growth over the next few years.
+In 1983, George Costa joined GCT as its Managing Director.
+Previously he had served as producer and director for the San Jose Civic Light Opera (SJCLO), which later was renamed American Musical Theatre of San Jose.
+Costa was responsible for SJCLO’s tremendous growth and status from 1963 until 1981, and his skills and experience were important factors in GCT’s continued growth over the next few years.

 However, the early 1980’s were also tough times financially for GCT, with ambitious productions and small audiences creating an ongoing budget deficit.
 Board members frequently fronted production costs, and worries grew about the continued viability of the organization.
-Two pivotal events in 1985 turned GCT around: Russell Hendrickson, of Center Stage in Gilroy, generously put on two benefit performances of The 1940’s Radio Hour for GCT.
+Two pivotal events in 1985 turned GCT around: Russell Hendrickson, of Center Stage in Gilroy, generously dedicated two performances of The 1940’s Radio Hour to benefit GCT.
 Then a highly successful summer production of Annie finally moved GCT into the black.

 In 1985, the GCT board voted to expand performance locations to include Hollister and Morgan Hill and. to reflect the broadened coverage, they changed their name to South Valley Civic Theatre (SVCT).
 The first show performed in Morgan Hill was Same Time Next year, in December, 1985, and the first in Hollister was They’re Playing Our Song, in March, 1986.

 In 2001, as the City of Morgan Hill embarked upon a major redevelopment project to build a Community and Cultural Center in downtown Morgan Hill.
-SVCT collaborated with the city to have a 1920′s church already on the property moved to the corner of the campus and refurbished as a modern playhouse.
+SVCT collaborated with the city to have a 1920′s church, which was already on the property, moved to the corner of the campus and refurbished as a modern playhouse.
+(Read more about the building of the CCC.)
 The Morgan Hill Community Playhouse was beautifully renovated as as a charming blend of old and new, re-born into a modern, 186 seat performance facility.
-SVCT was established as the resident theater company of the Morgan Hill Community Playhouse, and SVCT opened at the Playhouse with Lend Me A Tenor in February, 2003.
+SVCT was established as the resident theater company of the Morgan Hill Community Playhouse, and opened at the Playhouse with Lend Me A Tenor in February, 2003.

 In January, 2009, SVCT held a 40th anniversary gala celebration!
 Among those in attendance was GCT co-founder Pinky Bloom.